Drug information

 What side effects can Symtuza cause?

 Symtuza may cause side effects.
-Some side effects of Symtuza can be serious as noted above.
-Many side effects from HIV medicines, such as nausea or occasional dizziness, are manageable.
+Many side effects from HIV medicines, such as Symtuza, are temporary or manageable.
 See the HIVinfo fact sheet on HIV Medicines and Side Effects for more information.
+Some side effects of Symtuza can be serious, as described below.

 These are not all the possible side effects of Symtuza.
 To learn more about possible side effects of Symtuza, read the drug label or package insert or talk to your health care provider or pharmacist.